-The MSc course in Nuclear Science and Engineering is open for applications for its second cohort starting in September 2016.
+The MSc course in Nuclear Science and Engineering is open for applications for starters in September 2018.
 The programme, part of the new South West Nuclear Hub, will span the faculties of Science and Engineering, exploiting the existing close inter-faculty links.

-The programme provides a rich, research focussed, post-graduate programme with significant industry input.
+The programme provides a rich, research-focused, postgraduate programme with significant industry input.
 It draws on the University’s research strengths in the areas of nuclear materials science and engineering, nuclear systems and infrastructure, for which the University has a very strong record in attracting research funding and a very high research quality ranking.More about the Bristol MSc course

 University of Oxford